Results for “2026 primary”

 Michigan approves $81B budget with vacant job cuts, new marijuana tax, and road funding boosts after missing July deadline

-April 1, 2026·Michigan Capitol·2 sources - accountability
+April 1, 2026·Michigan Capitol·2 sources - politics

 Nesbitt Demands Federal Probe Into Whitmer’s Ties to $20 Million Grant Scandal